iPhone 8 vs iPhone 8 Plus

 Also like their predecessors, neither the 8 nor the 8 Plus has a headphone port.
 They come with Lightning-based EarPods, and a 3.5mm adaptor for traditional headphones.

 This compares to the six colour options offered with the 7 and 7 Plus: silver, gold, Rose Gold, black, Jet Black and Product Red.
-(Note, however, that Product Red was added several months after launch and has since been discontinued.)
+(Note, however, that Product Red was added several months after launch and has since been discontinued - the red iPhone 8 replaces it.)

 Mind you, the iPhone X is available in even fewer colour finishes: just silver and Space Grey.